Volt Hockey Summer Camp Is Back!

 Depending on the Club’s schedule, each team practices 1-2 times per week for 2 hours.
 Matches between teams are typically held at least once per month.
 International Championships is held each year in the spring and fall, where the leading clubs from around the globe can participate.

 With only 3% of youths with disabilities receiving any regular physical activity, there is an opportunity to increase active living for them, which has the benefit of improving their physical, mental and emotional well-being.
 Although some sports and recreational activities are available for children with physical disabilities, those with limited upper body strength have even more limited options.
 Furthermore, there are very few options that give youths with severe physical disabilities the ability to independently partake in a team-based sport, as they often must rely on others to help them play sport.
 Volt Hockey provides both the access and independence to team-based sport.

-By purchasing 10 chairs, facilities such as Variety Village in Toronto, can expand their programming for youths with disabilities and begin to engage a further segment of the population that otherwise may not be active in sports.
+By purchasing 10 chairs, facilities such as Variety Ontario in Toronto, can expand their programming for youths with disabilities and begin to engage a further segment of the population that otherwise may not be active in sports.
 Stored and maintained by the Club, the fully adjustable chairs allow at least 5 different teams to be located at the same Club thereby providing access for at least 50 full-time players per year.
 With limited maintenance, the upfront investment in the equipment can provide continued access to sport for youths for up to 15 years.

 Lives are changed through the spirit of sport.
 Volt Hockey offers endless opportunities – eliminating barriers and leveling the playing field in sport for youth with disabilities.
 Your partnership will provide significant benefit to the player, their family and our community.